trg1984/SymCalc.js/README.md

-SymCalc.js - a symbolic calculator for JavaScript
+SymCalc.js - a Symbolic Calculator for JavaScript
 =================================================

 Does not use eval(), does not rely on server side code